OracleMichael/OIC_WORKSHOP/ATTENDEE_MATERIALS/README.md

 ### **Step 4: Invoke FTP to retrieve data**

 This step sets up the invocation of FTP to retrieve all data from the file.
 Our target file is called **[person.csv](person.csv)**.
 Please download this file as you will need it in this step.
-1. Hover your cursor over the grey arrow from the schedule to the stop node, and **click the plus**.
+1. Hover your cursor over the grey arrow from the schedule to the stop element, and **click the plus**.
 Select the FTP connection you configured.
 2. In the wizard, give the invocation a name.
 These names only have to be unique within the integration, so they can be generic like `getData`.
 Click **Next**.
 3. Leave the **operation** as `Read a File`.
 Leave the file format as **binary**.
 For the **Input Directory**, enter `/workshop`, and for the **File Name**, enter `person.csv`.
 Click **Next**.
 4. Leave the default settings for this page (`Yes` and `Sample delimited document`).
 Click **Next**.